KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 The target remains the same as in the speedrun: 2.92 validation loss on the FineWeb validation set.
 However, here we will focus only on the steps required to reach that goal rather than the wallclock time.

+Hopefully, we will reveal a portion of the truth of which optimizers are effective.

 ## Rules

 - Each optimizer will have its own sequence of records.